isagoya/astro-hananiawan-m2/src/pages/md/chapt06.md

 I had my first surgery in December 1963.

 For the next five years, my days revolved around orthopedic surgery and rehabilitation.
-Twelve operations were performed, and Dr. Hashizume said, "The number of times the scalpel was used on one person and the record for sutures will probably never be broken.
-Ten of them were concentrated in the last three years, which meant that I would have had an operation every four months.
+Twelve operations were performed, and Dr. Hashizume said, "The number of times the scalpel was used on one person and the record for sutures will probably never be broken."

+Ten of them were concentrated in the last three years, which would have meant that I have an operation every four months.

 Even counting the time spent in rehabilitation, I could not help but wonder, how dare my body be cut up so many times?